hamc17/harmony-kodi-mapping-example/README.md

 </keybind>
 ```

-- Update the activity on the Harmony Remote to start Kodi using the specified key bind
+- Update the activity on the Harmony Remote to start Kodi using the specified keybind
 - Create an .xml file under `~/.kodi/userdata/keymaps/` to override the existing shortcuts within Kodi

 ###### Example